oddopuscomposer/oddopuscomposer.github.io/_posts/2025-08-11-distill copy.md

 # Below is an example of injecting additional post-specific styles.
 # If you use this post as a template, delete this _styles block.
 ---
+## Basics

+Delivering a <a href="https://en.wikipedia.org/wiki/Cold-pressed_juice">cold-pressed</a> hyperlink in a sentence.

+#### Check List

+- [x] Brush Teeth
+- [ ] Put on socks
+  - [x] Put on left sock

+#### Quote

+> We do not grow absolutely, chronologically.
+We grow sometimes in one dimension, and not in another, unevenly.
+We grow partially.
+We are relative.
+We are mature in one realm, childish in another.
+> —Anais Nin

 ---
 ## Citations

 Citations are then used in the article body with the `<d-cite>` tag.